DEFRA/gwa-notification-receipt/README.md

 The app exposes an HTTP endpoint where Notify can POST a callback to.
-The message is checked for correct authorization, added to a queue for processing before updating a collection is Cosmos DB.
+The message is checked for correct authorization, added to a queue for processing before updating an item in a Cosmos DB container.

 ## Functions